php-fig/fig-standards/proposed/autoloader.md

 - `base directory`: The absolute directory path in the file system where the files for `relative class names` have their root.

+- `mapped file name`: The path in the file system that must be included for a fully qualified class name.
+Given a fully qualified class name of `\Foo\Bar\Baz\Qux`, a namespace prefix of `\Foo\Bar\`, and a base directory of `/path/to/packages/foo-bar/src`, the translation rules set forth by the specification will result in a class file name of `/path/to/packages/foo-bar/src/Baz/Qux.php`.

 3. Specification
 ----------------